How to install and configure Azure PowerShell

 This non-interactive login method only works with a work or school account.
 A work or school account is a user that is managed by your work or school, and defined in the Azure Active Directory instance for your work or school.
 If you do not currently have a work or school account, and are using a Microsoft account to log in to your Azure subscription, you can easily create one using the following steps.

-Login to the Azure Management Portal, and click on Active Directory.
+Login to the Azure classic portal, and click on Active Directory.

 If no directory exists, select Create your directory and provide the requested information.